Competition #13 is now online!

 Filming and Upload

 It’s best if you have a tracking camera or ask a friend to film you.
-We will accept a non tracked video, but it won’t be as easy for the judges to give you accurate feedback, and for fairness, if something is not visible easily then it won’t be scored to the maximum possibility.
+We will accept a non tracked video from a static point, but it won’t be as easy for the judges/coach to give you accurate feedback, and for fairness, if something is not visible easily then it won’t be scored to the maximum possibility.
 Please check lighting and that the video is in focus the majority of time.

 Videos need to be uploaded to your YouTube account before filling out the entry form.
 Please set the video visibility to either Public or Unlisted.